AiminLi-Hi/aoi-preemption-heavy-tail/README.md

 - `Paretov2.m` — experiments under Pareto service times
 - `lognormal.m` — experiments under log-normal service times

+## Contact
+If you encounter any issues with reproduction, feel free to reach out to me at hitliaimin@163.com.

 ## Citation
-If you find this paper helpful, pls cite this paper
+You may find this paper helpful
 ```bibtex
 @article{aimin2026taming,
   title={Taming the Heavy Tail: Age-Optimal Preemption},